Netonomy/netonomy/README.md

 # Netonomy: Internet Freedom 🚀

-## 🔎 What is the point of decentralized identifiers ?

-The point of Decentralized Identifiers (DIDs) is to provide a new type of identifier that is created, owned, and controlled by the subject of the identifier (e.g., a person, organization, or device) without relying on a central authority or intermediary.
+Today, our online identities are mostly in the hands of big companies and websites.
+They keep our personal information in their systems, and sometimes this can be risky because they might get hacked.
+Also, these companies have a lot of control over our information and can use it in ways we might not like.
+Decentralized Identifiers (DIDs) are like a new kind of online ID that we can control ourselves, without needing these big companies to do it for us.
+This can make things safer, easier to use, and give us more control over our information.

-The main benefits of DIDs are:
+### The main benefits of DIDs are:

 **User Control**: The user has full control over their DID and the associated data, which gives them more privacy and autonomy.